 Why do you like the wooden floor in your house?
 The answer is that Hardwood Floors looking distinguish or giving an amazing look, but the wooden floor needs to much care or special attention to cleanliness.
 Scratching, stains, dullness and some other problem annoying you.
 So here we sharing some easy tips How to Clean Hardwood Floors.

 Best Way To Clean Hardwood Floor

-- Also use fitted towel mat in entrance, or avoid using shoes its keep safe from shoes dust.
+- Also, use a fitted towel mat in the entrance, or avoid using shoes its keep safe from shoe dust.

 - Sweeping with a soft bristle broom or dusting with a dry microfiber mop

 - Do not wet-mop or steam mop a wood floor.
 Water and steam can dull the finish and even damage the wood.

 - During moving heavy furniture, do not slide it on the floor.
 It is best to pick up and move it.